-Welcome to the Mount Carmel Band!
+Welcome to the Mt Carmel Band!
 You may have made one of the best decisions of your life.
 The unknown may be scary over the summer, but this guide hopefully will help you to understand every aspect of band.
 Here is your guide to your first year!

 Over the summer, your first taste of high school band should be your mentor or section leader contacting you.
 This is imperative, seeing as they will guide you through the summer, telling you all about band, what to do, and how to practice throughout the summer.
 If you are not in town during summer, make sure that you are proactive and that you are staying in touch with your section leaders and mentors- this will allow you to be kept in the loop with what is happening with all of the other band students and members in your section.
 However, if no one has contacted you by the end of June, contact one of the band directors.

 Nearing the beginning of band camp, your section should get together at least once in order for you to get to know your new “family”.
 Here you may go over the music in order to grasp how it may sound as a section or you may just hang out together and get to know everyone else.
-Not only will there be section get togethers, but the leadership of Mount Carmel hosts a get together for all of the new upcoming band students during the summer, allowing you to get to know some of the people you should look up to, as well as being able to get to know the other incoming band members of the program.
+Not only will there be section get togethers, but the leadership of Mt Carmel hosts a get together for all of the new upcoming band students during the summer, allowing you to get to know some of the people you should look up to, as well as being able to get to know the other incoming band members of the program.
 After all, you will all be learning the same new things together come August.

 Band Camp happens during some of the hottest days of the year.
 Not only is it hot in general, but once you go up to the field, the temperature is way higher.
 In order to prepare note the following information: